Person stands alone under dim light symbolising isolation caused by self-despair and the Common Roots Of Shame.

 Aims and Objectives of Common Roots Of Shame

-This blog aims to explore how shame impacts emotional wellbeing and influences how people view themselves in everyday life.
-Many individuals experience shame silently, often without understanding where it comes from or why it feels so overwhelming.
-Readers will learn how shame can lead to isolation, low self-esteem, and a distorted sense of self-worth.
-Additionally, this blog offers insight into how therapy can help individuals recognise and process the underlying causes of their shame.
-Ultimately, the purpose is to promote self-awareness, emotional resilience, and compassion through greater understanding of this powerful yet often hidden emotion.
+This blog explores how shame impacts emotional wellbeing and shapes how individuals view themselves in everyday life experiences.
+Moreover, many individuals experience shame silently, often without understanding its origins or why it feels so overwhelming internally.
+Additionally, readers learn how shame contributes to isolation, low self-esteem, and a distorted sense of self-worth over time.
+Furthermore, this blog explains how therapy helps individuals recognize and process the underlying emotional causes linked to their shame.
+Consequently, individuals can begin to understand their emotional responses, improving awareness and developing healthier ways of relating to themselves.
+Ultimately, this blog promotes self-awareness, emotional resilience, and compassion through a deeper understanding of shame and its psychological effects.

 Understanding the Difference Between Guilt and Shame